ahernandezjr/nba-win-prediction/README.md

 ## Future Work:
 Further regularization methods could be used on the data. \
-Dataset balancing between home and away games (3167 vs 2157) may help imrpove the model. \
+Dataset balancing between home and away games (3167 vs 2157) may help improve the model. \
 A collaborative, simple website is intended to run the model.